-The combination of ligamentous laxity (loose ligaments) and low muscle tone contribute to orthopaedic problems in people with Down Syndrome.
-Often these characteristics become evident when children learn to walk, as specific physiological differences may be compounded by gravity.
-This is largely where Podiatrists can play a role in aiding Down Syndrome lower-limb development and coordination.
+The combination of loose ligaments and low muscle tone often contribute to orthopaedic problems.
+These characteristics tend to become evident when children learn to walk, as specific physiological differences may be emphasised by gravity.
+This is where Podiatrists can play a role in aiding Down Syndrome lower-limb development and coordination.

-The most common foot and leg conditions include:
+The most common foot and leg conditions we see in Down Syndrome include: